Nosseni Altar

 The Nosseni Altar is a Renaissance altar crafted by Swiss sculptor Giovanni Maria Nosseni (1544–1620) in the year 1606.
 This artwork is Nosseni's most significant creation.
 Originally serving as the main altar of Dresden's Sophienkirche, the altar suffered extensive damage during the bombing of the city in February 1945.
-Following its restoration efforts in the 1990s, the Nosseni Altar has been housed in the Loschwitz church since 2002.
+Following its restoration in the 1990s, the Nosseni Altar has been housed in the Loschwitz church since 2002.

 The altar's construction engaged several Dresden sculptors, and it stands as a notable example of Mannerist art from the Electorate of Saxony around 1600.
 It reflects the influence of Italian artists while also incorporating elements of local artistic traditions tailored to a 'Nordic taste.'
 The Nosseni altar has been a protected monument since 1979.